Spring is in the air and that means it’s time to do a little digital feather dusting!

 6 | Are you providing a great user experience (UX)?

 - Are you using categories and tags to organize your posts (and help people find more content of interest)?

 - You don't want to waste page load time on plugins you aren't using.
 Are there any plugins you're not using that you can remove?

 - Do you have any broken links?
-You can check this easily by adding Google Webmaster Tools to your blog (if you don't already have it) or use a free tool like Broken Link Check.
+You can check this easily by adding Google Search Console to your blog (if you don't already have it) or use a free tool like Broken Link Check.

 → Further reading: Don't Build Your House on Rented Land (Why You Still Need a Website)

 BEAUTIFUL blog POSTS: VISUAL CLEAN UP